dexC166/dexC166/README.md

 ## 🎯 What I Do

 I build **real-time, scalable web applications** using modern JavaScript frameworks.
-My skills span the full stack—from architecting databases to crafting pixel-perfect UIs—and I'm eager to apply them to solve real-world problems.
+My skills span the full stack, from architecting databases to crafting pixel-perfect UIs, and I'm eager to apply them to solve real-world problems.

 **What Excites Me:** Real-time systems, authentication architecture, AI/ML integration, and building products that users love

-**Beyond Code:** Exploring AI & Agentic AI trends, staying fit, and experimenting in the kitchen 👨‍🍳
+**Beyond Code:** Exploring AI & Agentic AI trends 🤖, staying fit💪🏻, traveling ✈️, and experimenting in the kitchen 👨‍🍳

 ---